-Pre-registration is required for guided hunts.
+Pre-registration is required for guided hunts (application form available in early September).
 Youth hunters between the ages of 10 and 15 who do not pre-register for a guided hunt can hunt during special hours on any one of nine stocked WMAs.
 Support is provided by the State Federation of Sportsmen's Clubs.

 Upland Bird - One day held prior to the opening

 of the regular season on licensed semi-wild preserves.

 Waterfowl - Days are held outside